Thurinum/story-generator/README.md

 - offset: Increments or decrements a variable.
 Works for numbers.

 Why would you read through this?
 Still, thanks.
 Have a great day!
-Refer to the demo scenario and the DTD for actual syntax rules.
+Refer to the demo scenario and the DTD for the explicit syntax rules.